em3ndez/tiny-web-server/README.md

 }
 ```

 We could have used the `ctx.getDep(..)` way of depending on JDBI, to aid mocking during test automation.
 But in the
 above example, we just have an  instance `jdbi` that is visible to all the filters and endpoints duly composed.
 It is up to you which way you develop with TinyWeb

+## Secure Channels

+### Securing HTTP Channels

+Currently, TinyWeb supports HTTP, which is suitable for development and testing environments.
+However, for production environments, it's crucial to secure HTTP channels using HTTPS.
+This can be achieved by
+fronting TinyWeb with a reverse proxy like Nginx or Apache, which can handle SSL/TLS termination.
+These proxies can be
+configured to forward requests to TinyWeb over HTTP, while serving clients over HTTPS.
+This approach leverages the
+robust SSL/TLS capabilities of these proxies, ensuring secure communication without modifying the TinyWeb server code.

+### Securing WebSocket Channels

+TinyWeb currently supports WebSocket (WS) connections, which are not encrypted.
+For secure communication, it's
+important to use Secure WebSocket (WSS) connections.
+Similar to HTTP, you can achieve this by using a reverse proxy
+that supports SSL/TLS termination for WebSockets.
+The proxy can handle the encryption and decryption of WebSocket
+traffic, forwarding it to TinyWeb over an unencrypted channel.
+This setup ensures that WebSocket communications are
+secure, protecting data from eavesdropping and tampering.

+## TinyWeb Performance

+Performance testing for TinyWeb has not been extensively conducted.
+However, due to its lightweight nature and minimal
+dependencies, TinyWeb is expected to perform efficiently for small to medium-sized applications.

+#### Security Best Practices

+- **Sanitize Inputs**: Remove or escape potentially harmful characters from user inputs.
+- **Use CSRF Tokens**: Implement CSRF protection by requiring tokens for state-changing requests.
+- **Validate on Both Client and Server**: Perform validation on the client side for user feedback and on the server side for security.
+- **Limit Input Size**: Restrict the size of inputs to prevent buffer overflow attacks.

+By implementing robust input validation, you can enhance the security of your TinyWeb application and protect it
+from common web vulnerabilities.

 ## Pitfalls